crime

 Women and criminal justice

-Women and Criminal Justice is a journal published by Routledge.
-It publishes scholarly interdisciplinary and international research, iincluding both qualitative and quantitative studies, for academics and professionals.
-Tables of contents and abstracts from 1989 onwards are available, and users may register to access a sample copy.
-Access to full-text articles is for subscribers only, although it is possible to purchase individual issues.
+Women and Criminal Justice is a journal published by Taylor & Francis six times a year.
+It publishes scholarly interdisciplinary and international research, including both qualitative and quantitative studies, for academics and professionals.
+Tables of contents and abstracts from 1989 onwards are available along with a selection of open access articles.
+Full access is for subscribers only.

 Victims of Crime in Scotland